GeorgiaData/salesforce/README.md

 ## Upload

-This is temporary until we automate pulling from SalesForce to a static file.

 You can add a new export.csv file by dragging it onto this page then click "commit changes":

 https://github.com/GeorgiaData/display/upload/master/products/exporters

+Manually adding is temporary until we automate pulling from SalesForce to a static file.

 HOW TO RESTORE PREVIOUS FILES: